Confucius Sinarum Philosophus (1687)

 - Herdtricht, Christian Wolfgang

-- Rougemont, François
+- Rougemont, François de

 - Couplet, Philippe

-- Book Type
+- Book type

 - Language(s)